 Additionally, I have a module on Microbiology.
 In this module, students learn about the Germ Theory of Disease and its history, Koch’s Postulates, and how infectious diseases are transmitted.
 Students learn the characteristics of different classes of microbes: bacteria and archaebacteria, viruses, protists, and fungi.
 Students learn about the benefits of microorganisms in addition to the diseases they can cause.
 In the related course Prokaryotes, students learn about the organisms which are composed of prokaryotic cells, often called prokaryotes.
 They will understand the ways in which prokaryotes are fundamentally different than most other life on the planet, and will discover the fundamental roles these microorganisms play in the world.
 (Material in Prokaryotes is taken from the larger Microbiology course).

 Upcoming modules include Cellular Biology, Plant Biology, The Chemistry of Life, and Mathematical Concepts in Science.

 Do you plan to sell textbooks in hard copy form?

 We have decided to offer these modules in an online format.
 This allows our content to remain up to date.
 We stay abreast of advances in the scientific community and update our course material on a regular basis.

-Additionally, I desire not only to educate and inspire a love of science in students but also to help better prepare students for higher learning.
-Incoming freshman at colleges and universities are expected to have a proficiency using online platforms (e-books, web-based lectures, digital assignments).
+Additionally, I my goal with these courses is not only to educate and inspire a love of science, but also to help better prepare students for higher learning.
+Incoming freshman at colleges and universities are expected to have a proficiency using online platforms (e-books, web-based lectures, and digital assignments).
 The online course format I have chosen for my science modules is consistent with the technology platforms used at the university level.